 Contributing

 Want to contribute to the project?
 Great!
-Please refer to DuckDB's development and contribution guides, which we tend to follow to see how you can help us.
+Please refer to DuckDB's development and contribution guides, which we follow to see how you can help us.
 If you are unsure, feel free to reach out.

 For development, you generally want to build using debug mode: